RomaP28/devConnector/readme.md

 # devConnector App

-This is a MERN stack application from the "MERN Stack Front To Back" course on Udemy.
-It is a small social network app that includes authentication, profiles and forum posts.
+This is a small MERN stack social network app that includes authentication, user profiles, posts, likes and comments.
 Built using modern technologies: MongoDB, Express, React, Node.js, Redux.

 ## To run project: